 BCWM was originally incorporated in Ireland in 2006.
 The main business of the Firm is the provision of a range of self-directed pension and private investment accounts.
-The Firm is authorised to provide the following investment services under Regulation 11 of the S.I.
+The Firm is authorised to provide the following investment services under Regulation 11 of S.I.
 No. 375 of 2017 European Union (Markets in Financial Instruments) Regulations (the 'MiFID Regulations'):

-- Investment Advice
+- Investment advice

-- Receipt and Transmission
+- Receipt and transmission

-- Portfolio Management
+- Portfolio management

-- Investment Research (ancillary service)
+- Investment research (ancillary service)

-The Firm is also authorised to hold client assets.
+- Provider of PRSAs and Buy Out Bonds (BOBs)

-The Firm also acts as
+The Firm is also authorised to hold client assets and acts as a: